abugher/fleet/README.md

 This directory, "fleet", contains code to be distributed to my little fleet via ansible, as well as accompanying ansible playbooks.

-Full directory hierarchy is not preserved, here.
-The playbooks install things from bin/ into /usr/local/bin/ .
-Things in cron.d will generally go into /etc/cron.d/ .

 This tree is published on github.
 Sensitive information is kept in a different location, and not (intentionally) published.
 Playbooks published here make reference to unpublished files.